Here’s the frustrating truth about blogging: what works for one school might not work for another.

-A blog that reflects your school is just easier: easier to write for, easier to develop topics for, easier to maintain.
+A blog that reflects your school is just easier: easier to write, easier to develop topics, easier to maintain.
 It’s better for your audience, too, since they’ll have the opportunity to get to know your school through your blog.

 There are very few overnight success stories here (in fact, there might be none at all).
 Blogging takes time and you need to prove that you’re worthy.
 You need Google to start ranking your posts, you need to attract and retain your audience, you need to develop a library of content.

 If you launch your blog and you barely hear a murmur in response to all your hard work: keep going.
-Give it 6 months before you start to judge its effectiveness.
+Give it six months before you start to judge its effectiveness.